-1) Fundamental molecules for pharmaceutical, agrichemical and materials development: Projects in this area build on our fundamental and highly publicised cubane (yellow) and cyclooctatetraene (blue) for phenyl (black) bioisosterism work.
-We are currently taking this program to the next level by attempting to make nitrogen derivatives of cubane i.e., the so-called aza-cubanes.
-These are reported to be stable by theoreticians, but have never previously been synthesised.
-These molecules have direct application to bioisosteres of a range of heterocycles that commonly appear in pharmaceuticals and agrichemicals.
-The translation of these fundamental molecules will have immediate impact on food security (e.g., herbicides and pesticides), and will rejuvenate tired drug templates for pipeline bolstering.
+Useful Majors: Chemical Sciences / Chemistry / Computational Science / Biochemistry & Molecular Biology 1) Fundamental molecules for pharmaceutical, agrichemical and materials development: Projects in this area build on our fundamental and highly publicised cubane (yellow) and cyclooctatetraene (blue) for phenyl (black) bioisosterism research.
+Current efforts are taking this program to the next level by attempting to make nitrogen derivatives of cubane i.e. the so-called aza-cubanes.
+These are reported to be stable by the theoreticians, collaboration with biologists.